gmalysa/flux-link/README.md

     var chain2 = new fl.Chain(chain, chain, chain);
 ```

-Two other types of chains also exist.
+Three other types of chains also exist.
 The first is the LoopChain, which is used to create chains whose bodies will be executed as many times as a condition function evaluates to true, structurally similar to an asynchronous while loop.
 The condition and the body can both be functions or chains, accepting the environment and after as their first parameters.
 Additional parameters can be specified used appropriately.
 When the loop chain is called, excess parameters will be passed to the condition function, and excess parameters produced by the condition function will be passed to the loop body.
 Note: The loop body's final statement **must** produce new parameters for the condition, if arguments are used.
 Passing arguments through loops is considered an advanced feature; you should use environment-local variables instead for simplicity.

 ```javascript
     var lc = new fl.LoopChain(